Skip to main content

 Cloaking Skin

-Starting at Dev II, any armor may install projectors that distort the light around the wearer.
-Treat this as a normal activation of the invisibility power when switched on.
+Treat this as a normal activation of the invisibility power when the system is switched on.

+A battery powers the field for one hour of continuous use.
 Increase the armor’s cost by $5K.

 Energy Skin